igorneos/vitruvio-aws-solution-builder/README.md

 - AWS CLI configured with credentials
 - Python 3.12 or later
 - Docker (for container builds and local development)
-- Access to Amazon Bedrock models (Claude-3-Sonnet/Claude-3-5-Sonnet)
+- Access to Amazon Bedrock models (Amazon Nova Pro)

 ## Installation and Setup